mgarciadelojo/tdd-workshop/README.md

 **REFACTOR: Refactor the code you wrote.**

 Is there any chance to make your code simpler?
 Can some tidy ups be made?

-## Roman Numerals

-Go to `roman-to-decimal` folder and check the README to proceed with the exercise :)